raphamorim/toothless/readme.md

 # Toothless

 Hi fellas, my name is **Toothless** and i've been created to help you in make projects more fast.
-Run and save shell script anywhere using an recorded command.
+Run shell script functions in anywhere using an recorded command.

 ## Install